jundalisay/superblist/content/en/superphysics/principles/chapter-04c.md

 - `E` is inherent energy and represents potentiality
-- `G` is the dharma of the thing (as gravitational signature).
-This represents Shiva or Yang
+- `G` is the gravitational signature or dharma of the thing.
+This represents the Positivity or Shiva or Yang
-- <sub>*`l`*</sub> is the physical layer where the thing lies or occurs.
-This represents the confinement by Shakti-Yin on Shiva-Yang
+- <sub>*`l`*</sub> is the physical layer where the thing exists in.
+This represents the confinement by Negativity, or Shakti or Yin, on Shiva or Yang

 We can call this equation as "eagle" as it is written with the letters `E G` <sub>*`l`*</sub>.